agrawalji12032005-ui/find-me-hacker/README.md

 # 🔍 find-me-hacker — Linux Privilege Escalation Finder

-**find-me-hacker** is a lightweight, fast, and easy-to-use Linux Privilege Escalation scanning tool built for beginners, CTF players, and penetration testers.
+**find-me-hacker** is a lightweight, fast, and easy-to-use Linux Privilege Escalation helper tool built for beginners, CTF players, and penetration testers.

 It checks the most common PE vectors and gives clean, readable output.